mjanakiram321/mjanakiram321/README.md

 🚀 I’m currently working on ...
     Part of matrix setup; setting up Data Quality team using Machine Learning within Risk Domain;
-    Explore opportunities in driving efficiency using ML techniques for data transformation APAC head of Data and MI for Controls Assurance function
+    Explore opportunities in driving efficiency using ML techniques for data transformation; Experimenting with data visualization and predictive analytics 📉 Data Analysis: Leveraging data to identify and map emerging patterns or trends.

 🌱   I’m currently learning ...
       Machine learning algorithms
       Deep Learning and AI